KobiSaada/TaskManagementSystem/README.md

    ```

 3. **Set Up Environment Variables:**
-   - Create a `.env` file based on `.env.example` and configure the necessary variables.
+   - Create a `.env` file and add the necessary environment variables.

 4. **Run the Application:**
    ```bash